Modelyze/morap/api/README.md

 The closed loop pole is the pole of the controller which determines how fast the controller is.
 It should be < 0 and the smaller it is the faster the controller becomes.

-After performing any of these commands read the programming status after this to ensure that it was programmed successfully.
+After performing any of these commands read the programming status after to ensure that they where programmed successfully.